fedor-rusak/blog-post-transformer/README.md

 ## Before using

 Remember to download actual site [sources](https://github.com/fedor-rusak/fedor-rusak.ru) before running any scripts.
 Don't worry it is ignore by *.gitignore*.

+## Idea

+Use nodeJS to make transformation of text files into final blog post html pages.

+## History

+### 1.0.1

+ - initial package stuff